How to Be a Great Software Development Manager

 Work Yourself Out

 In highly effective organisations, the very job of “manager” fades away.
 If you do a truly great job for the organisation, you can expect your job to fade away too.
 In fact, that’s the best way of determining whether you really have had a great and lasting impact on the organisation.
 Work yourself out of a job.
 And into another, more satisfying role in the reborn organisation.
-Because once the organisation is working like you wanted it to, why would you ever want to leave?
+Because once the organisation is working in ways that meet your needs, why would you ever want to leave?

 If not you, then who? – Blog post